Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: System Architecture

 \section{System Architecture}

 In this section, we present a cooperative sensing and heterogeneous information fusion architecture in VCPS at the edge of vehicular networks.
-As shown in Fig. \ref{fig_0_system_example}, the architecture can be abstracted into two layers, i.e., the physical vehicular environment and the logical views constructed by edge nodes.
+As shown in Fig. \ref{fig_0_system_example}(a), the architecture can be abstracted into two layers, i.e., the physical vehicular environment and the logical views constructed by edge nodes.
 In particular, edge nodes such as 5G stations and roadside units (e.g., $e_1 e_5$) are installed at the roadside.
-Vehicles are able to communicate with edge nodes within their radio coverage via V2I communications and can sense heterogeneous information via equipped onboard sensors such as LIDAR, GPS, and cameras.
-Different vehicles may sense different information depending on their locations and sensing capabilities.
-The sensed information is queued in vehicles for uploading via the V2I bandwidth allocated by the corresponding edge node.
-Vehicles can determine the uploading priorities based on information characteristics, such as updating frequency and data size.
-Based on the information uploaded by vehicles, edge nodes can construct views based on the requirements of specific upper-layer applications.
+Vehicles are able to communicate with edge nodes within their radio coverage via V2I communications and can sense heterogeneous information via equipped onboard sensors such as LiDAR, GPS, and cameras.
+Clearly, the physical information in vehicular networks are highly dynamic and temporal-spatial correlated.
+Meanwhile, the sensing vehicles are with heterogeneous capacities and limited resources, and the vehicular communications are intermittent and unreliable.
+Therefore, it is critical to have a tailored metric to quantitively evaluate the quality of the logical views constructed by the edge node, so as to measure the overall VCPS performance effectively.

+As shown in Fig. \ref{fig_0_system_example}(b), the logical view construction at edge node $e_1$ consists of three steps.
+Step 1 (Sensing): Each vehicle may sense different information based on their locations and sensing capacities.
+The sensed information is queued at each vehicle for uploading to the edge node, and each vehicle will determine the sensing frequencies and uploading priorities of these information.
+Step 2 (Uploading): The edge node allocates V2I bandwidth (i.e., different ranges of non-overlapped spectrums) to vehicles with uploading tasks, so that these vehicles are able to upload their sensed information simultaneously without interference.
+Step 3 (View Constructing): The edge node constructs the logical view by mapping the received physical information to the corresponding logical elements based on the requirement of specific ITS applications.